'I Regret Everything': Toni Morrison Looks Back On Her Personal Life

 GROSS: So what effect did that have on you, and where did people see you?
 Where did people perceive you as fitting in in that hierarchy of color?

-GROSS: There was a New York Times Magazine cover story about you recently, and in that article you described, when you were young, witnessing your father throw a white man down the stairs because your father thought this man was coming up the stairs after his daughters.
+GROSS: There was a New York Times Magazine cover story about you recently.
+And in that article, you describe when you were young witnessing your father throw a white man down the stairs because your father thought this man was coming up the stairs after his daughters.
 Was your father afraid that this man was coming to abuse you and your sisters?

 GROSS: It sounds - you said that this incident made you feel protected.
 It sounds terrifying, though, for two reasons.
 One is that your father basically gave you the idea that this man was coming upstairs to do you harm.
 And, two, watching your father not only throw him down the stairs, but throwing your tricycle down the stairs after him, it sounds like that would be a little frightening to see also.